python-eel/Eel/README.md

 <script type="text/javascript" src="/paling.js"></script>
 ```

-Including this library creates an `eel` object which can be used to communicate with the Python side.
+Including this library creates an `paling` object which can be used to communicate with the Python side.

 Any functions in the Python code which are decorated with `@paling.expose` like this...